Discover Your "Pivot Point" and Empower Your Brand

 To do that, you must know your “pivot point.”

-Just like a basketball player can move around freely in a complete circle, as long as he keeps one foot firmly planted in place, a company can move in a number of new directions, as long as it stays true, and doesn’t move, from their pivot point.
+Just like a basketball player can move around freely in a complete circle, as long as he keeps one foot firmly planted in place, a company can move in a number of new directions, as long as it stays true, and doesn’t move, from its pivot point.

 Identifying this pivot point is crucial to ensuring a company’s long term success.
 If the pivot point is its products, the company will behave accordingly.
-Apple had the choice of acting like a computer company, and fighting the Dells, Compaqs and Gateways of the world.
+Apple had the choice of acting like a computer company, and fighting the Dells, Compaqs, and Gateways of the world.
 After all, their name was Apple Computers.
-But they evolved and began to operate with a different central focus — one of being an innovative, digital lifestyle provider.
+Instead, they evolved and began to operate with a different central focus — one of being an innovative, digital lifestyle provider.
 This shift in their pivot point took them from the edge of extinction to one of the most highly valued companies in America.
-They didn’t operate in lock step according to what the computer industry was doing.
+They didn’t operate in lock-step according to what the computer industry was doing.
 With innovation as the common thread, they evolved and grew into music, phones and media.
 They officially dropped the word “computers” from their name.

 Aligning with your pivot point allows for growth and expansion

-[bctt tweet=”By aligning with an attribute vs a product, you can expand and grow your company in new directions.”]
+[bctt tweet=”By aligning with an attribute vs. a product, you can expand and grow your company in new directions.”]

 Volvo could easily market a child car seat with their reputation for safety.
 Nike’s affirmative “Just Do It,” captured the essence of their brand message, and created a committed fan base that buys everything from sunglasses and shorts to watches and golf balls.
 Not bad for a running shoe company.